 - Initiate joint research on the debated issue.
 Read, attend conferences, or take courses to develop a basis for sound judgment (Eph.
 5:17; James 1:5-6)….Rather than acting on emotional impulses or relying on past socialization, the couple can reach a consensus by researching both sides of an issue.

 - Decide to refer the matter to a trusted and objective third party, after agreeing to abide by his or her determination (I Cor.
 6:5).

 - Engage in parts reversals.
 Both spouses can take turns articulating their respective positions as clearly as possible.
 Then they can assume the position of the other spouse for a period of time to identify with his or her thinking process.
 The empathy generated by this exchange will generally break a deadlock.

-Again, the point of this post was honestly not to create controversy on the complementarian/egalitarian issue.
+(Hope I did not over-share and violate copyright.)
+Again, the point of this post was not to create controversy on the complementarian/egalitarian issue.
 Although I did share some thoughts on it, I simply found these 10 ideas very helpful.
 I hope you might as well.
 I think these 10 ideas can apply to conflict resolution in a variety of relationships in life.